Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-other-directories.md

 This is where the project specific settings and tasks for the [Visual Studio Code](https://code.visualstudio.com/) IDE are located.

-This directory is optional and can be removed if you are not using VSCode.
+This directory is optional and can be removed if you are not using VS Code.

 # bower_components _(generated)_

 This is a generated directory that is created by running the `gulp libs` task.
-These files are downloaded by Bower and can be configured via `bower.json`.
+These files are downloaded by the Bower package manager and can be configured via `bower.json`.

 The libs task also takes care of copying the needed files to `www/js/libs` so they can be used at runtime.

+See `gulp libs` in [Gulp Tasks](gulp-tasks.md#gulp-libs) for more details.

 !!! warning
 	This directory will be removed when executing the `gulp clean` or `gulp clean:libs` tasks and should not be commited to source control.